ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-Deploying a Cost-Effective Kubernetes Cluster with NUC PCs and Google Distributed Cloud software… - <a href="https://medium.com/mlb-technology/deploying-a-cost-effective-kubernetes-cluster-with-nuc-pcs-and-google-distributed-cloud-software-cbb65105cdbc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Preparing for Kubernetes CKAD with Debugging Tips - <a href="https://medium.com/@bounouh.fedi/preparing-for-kubernetes-ckad-with-debugging-tips-8a0b977f242b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin Backman`**
+✍️ **posted by `Fedi Bounouh`**

-<blockquote>Since 2017 MLB has held the Little League Classic at Journey Bank Ballpark at historic Bowman Field in Williamsport, PA.
-This game is held…</blockquote>
+<blockquote>In Kubernetes, understanding resource configurations is critical, but so is knowing how to debug issues when things go wrong.
+Here, we’ll…</blockquote>

 <h3>5.
 Behind the Scenes: My Journey as a Kubernetes Release Team Shadow - <a href="https://medium.com/code-like-a-girl/behind-the-scenes-my-journey-as-a-kubernetes-release-team-shadow-630be70effb0" target="_blank" rel="noopener noreferrer">link</a></h3>